-The New Food Economy is an award-winning nonprofit newsroom that uses independent, deep, and unbiased reporting to investigate the forces shaping how and what we eat.
+The New Food Economy is an award-winning nonprofit newsroom using independent, deep, and unbiased reporting to investigate the forces shaping how and what we eat.
 We are the home of a new kind of food journalism that goes beyond the gustatory to tell the urgent, underreported stories of a changing system no one can opt out of.

 Jeffrey Kittay, Founder and publisher